 Have you ever heard that if you eat a bunch of carrots, you’ll turn orange?
 Salmon end up orange, pink or even red for the same exact reason: carotenoids.These mighty plant pigments have the power to brighten flesh.
 And that they do.
 But the how depends on whether the salmon is wild or farmed.

-In the wild, salmon get their characteristic hue from the creatures they eat.
-Even as eggs, salmon are a shade of pink or orangish red.
-The unique color reflects this carnivore’s diet of shrimp and krill.
+In the wild, salmon get their characteristic hue from the creatures they eat, similar to flamingos.
+Even as eggs, salmon are pinkish to a reddish-orange.
+This unique 'salmon pink' color reflects this carnivore’s diet of shrimp and krill.
 Each species of salmon eats a different proportion of these carotenoid-rich crustaceans, which influences how pink or red they become.
 For example, sockeye and coho salmon tend to be the deepest in color, while pink salmon is, well, pinker.

 Then there’s the special case of king salmon, which can carry a recessive trait that leads to white or ivory flesh.
 In the past, fishermen and women used to stay away from this oddity, but white-fleshed, wild-caught king salmon is now considered more of a delicacy.
 Now, does it taste the same as its more colorful counterpart?
 That’s up for debate.